Conforming nanoparticle sheets to surfaces with Gaussian curvature: Energy scaling

 \section{Energy scaling}

+In this section, we provide a self-consistent rationalization for the observed changes from incomplete adhesion to plastic deformation to folding, using scaling arguments for continuum sheets.
+In subsequent sections, we examine each regime in turn and find that detailed measurements corroborate the overall scaling picture presented here, while also providing corrections due to the discrete lattice structure of our sheets.

-A simple geometric insight underpins the trend in behavior seen in \Fig{fig_morphology}.
+A simple geometric insight underpins the trend in behavior seen in~\Fig{fig_morphology}.
 On a flat sheet, the circumference of a circle grows in proportion to its radius, $r$.
 On a sphere, however, the circumference of a circle at the same distance $r$ from the sphere's apex grows more slowly due to the Gaussian curvature.
-In other words, when a flat disc of given $r$ is made to conform to the surface of a sphere it must deform to compensate for the deficit in circumference.
-Elastic deformations can take the form of radial expansion, azimuthal compression, or some combination of the two.
+In other words, when a flat disc of given $r$ is made to conform to the surface of a sphere, it must deform to compensate for the deficit in circumference.
+The sheet must therefore not only bend, but also strain elastically in the form of radial expansion, azimuthal compression, or some combination of the two.

 If the sheets furthermore become pinned to the PS spheres during the stamping process, the nanoparticles attach sequentially one annulus at a time, starting from each sphere's apex (\Fig{fig_energy_scaling}a).
-The amount of elastic deformation necessary to conform an annulus to the surface at a given polar angle, $\theta$, increases with the size of the annulus and thus also with sphere diameter $D$.
 As successive annuli conform to the substrate, the cost of elastic energy may exceed the energetic costs associated with delaminating, forming defects, ripping apart, or folding.
-This is where a crossover to new stamped-sheet morphology occurs.
+To understand the competing energy scales, consider an annulus of nanoparticle sheet with radial width $\delta r$ that has been conformed onto a PS sphere of diameter $D$ to sit at polar angle $\theta$.
+Such an annulus has an area $ \pi D \delta r \sin \theta$ (to zeroth order in strain).
+Conforming this annulus to the sphere requires energies due to bending and stretching, and these conformational energy costs compete with alternative behaviors, such as remaining free-standing instead of conforming, plastically deforming and fracturing, or folding.